Brand Guidelines

 Visual identity

-When creating visuals for Concentrate make sure that our focus, passion and energy for tech shines through.
-Use these visual guidelines to help the Concentrate brand stand out on the world stage.
+When creating visuals for Concentrate make sure that our focus, pragmatism, energy and drive shine through.
+Use these visual guidelines to help the Concentrate brand stand out.

 Logotypes